pravega/bookkeeper-operator/doc/webhook.md

 2. Webhook service label selector

 The webhook will deploy a Kubernetes service.
 This service will need to select the operator pod as its backend.
-The way to select is using Kubernetes label selector and user will need to specify `"component": "pravega-operator"` as the label when deploying the Pravega operator deployment.
+The way to select is using Kubernetes label selector and user will need to specify `"component": "bookkeeper-operator"` as the label when deploying the Bookkeeper operator deployment.
 ```

 ### What it does
-The webhook maintains a compatibility matrix of the Pravega versions.
+The webhook maintains a compatibility matrix of the Bookkeeper versions.
 Reuqests will be rejected if the version is not valid or not upgrade compatible
 with the current running version.
 Also, all the upgrade requests will be rejected if the current cluster is in upgrade status.